Your Child's First Vaccines: What You Need to Know

 The vaccines included on this statement are likely to be given at the same time during infancy and early childhood.
 There are separate Vaccine Information Statements for other vaccines that are also routinely recommended for young children (measles, mumps, rubella, varicella, rotavirus, influenza, and hepatitis A).

-Your child will get these vaccines today:
+Your child is getting these vaccines today:

 - ____Hepatitis B